 However, corticosteroids used alone are not enough for most people.
 Combining topical steroids with other topical drugs (see below) is often needed.
-Many people also need oral medicines.
+Many people also need oral or injected medicines.

 The more powerful the corticosteroid, the more effective it is.
 But more powerful steroid medications also have a higher risk for severe side effects, which may include:

 - Thinning of the skin; skin may become shiny, fragile, and easily broken

 - Absorption into the bloodstream with systemic side effects such as increased blood sugar

 Loss of Effectiveness

 In most cases, people become tolerant to the effects of the drugs, and the drugs no longer work as well as they should.
 Some experts recommend using intermittent therapy (also called weekend or pulse therapy).
 This type of treatment involves applying a high-potency topical medication for 3 full days each week.
 Topical steroids are usually not used for more than 2 consecutive weeks to prevent tolerance and thinning of the skin.

 A topical form of vitamin D3, calcipotriene (Dovonex) is proving to be both safe and effective.
 It is now available in a foam preparation, which makes using it even easier.
 Several other topical vitamin D3-related drugs that are showing promise include maxacalcitol, tacalcitol, and calcitriol (Vectical).

 Calcipotriene appears to: